liampshaw/pr_hype/README.md

 Data can be accessed here: http://figshare.com/articles/InSciOut/903704

 You'll need Matlab if you want to run the code (the data was released in .mat format).

+Disclaimer: I don't normally use Matlab, so this is very rough and ready.